p-hzamora/FluentValidation/docs/aspnet.md

 });
 ```

-Note the `ToDictionary` method on the `ValidationResult` is only available from FluentValidation 11.1 and newer.
+Note the `ToDictionary` method on the `ValidationResult` is only available from fluent_validation 11.1 and newer.
 In older versions you will need to implement this as an extension method:

 ```csharp
 public static class FluentValidationExtensions